JordanMartinez/purescript-jordans-reference/92-PureScript-Type-Checker/start.md

 ### The Simplest Type Checker

 The second part is the type checker.
 The type checker uses one rule for each term to determine whether the expression is "well-typed."
-Before covering this further, it's necessary to introduce syntax frequently used in type systems.
+In this work, we'll be using unification to type check expressions using these rules.
+Before covering the rules or the unification algorithm further, it's necessary to introduce syntax frequently used in type systems.

 #### Explaining the Visuals